Reading & Leeds wins Best Festival In The UK Supported by White Claw at the BandLab NME Awards 2022

 A Reading & Leeds representative accepted the award from presenters Bob Vylan, who played the festival last year.

-“Thank you, bit of a crazy year.
-Huge thanks to the artists, the agents, the managers, the labels, the crew that helped deliver this festival and a massive thanks to music fans as well,” the representative said.
+“Massive thank you – [it’s been a] bit of a crazy year.
+Huge thanks to the artists, the agents, the managers, the labels, the crew that helped deliver this festival, and a massive thanks to music fans as well,” the representative said.

-Ahead of the victory, Bobby Vylan also took jovial pop at London Mayor Sadiq Khan over the recent Tube strike.
-“Sadiq Khan is in the house you know?,” he told the crowd.
+Ahead of the victory, Bobby Vylan also took a jovial pop at London Mayor Sadiq Khan over the recent Tube strike.
+“Sadiq Khan is in the house, you know?” he told the crowd.

-“Sadiq you need to sort these trains out.
+“Sadiq, you need to sort them trains out.
 Do you understand?
-You have to keep this city moving bro because people need to get to work you understand?
-Come on we’ve gotta do better.”
+You have to keep this city moving bro, because people need to get to work, you understand?
+Come on, we’ve gotta do better.”

 After a year off due to the coronavirus pandemic, Reading & Leeds returned in 2021 with – for the first time ever – two main stages and six headliners: Stormzy, Disclosure, Post Malone, Biffy Clyro, Liam Gallagher and Catfish and The Bottlemen.
 Look back on the festivals with NME’s photos here.